boots-edu/textbook/source/original/Week1.md

 Computer Science is hard until it is not.
 Be patient with yourself and get help early if you need it.
 The TA's and instructors are here to help you learn, we do not expect you to know it already.

-We are not “scary” or a “last resort”.
+We are not "scary" or a "last resort".
 Visiting office hours is a normal part of the learning process.

 We will have a discord channel for the course.
 TA's will monitor the discord channel, but communication with the instructor should be through email.
 Please be kind and respectful when communicating on Discord.